segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4-web/index.md

 Google Analytics 4 does not accept custom event names that include spaces.
 Segment replaces spaces in the Event Name in the Custom Event action with an underscore.
 As a result, you will see custom events snake cased in Google Analytics 4.

 Event names are case-sensitive in Google Analytics 4.
-This means that "my_event" and "My_Event" will be treated as two distinct events.
-If you would like the event name to be lowercase, choose `Yes` in the dropdown for the `Lowercase Event Name` setting in your Custom Event mapping.
+This means that "my_event" and "My_Event" will be treated as two distinct events, unless you choose `Yes` in the dropdown for the `Lowercase Event Name` setting in your Custom Event mapping.
 For more information, see [Google Analytics 4 Event name rules](https://support.google.com/analytics/answer/13316687?hl=en&ref_topic=13367860&sjid=2167389739796023681-NA#zippy=%2Cweb){:target="_blank"}.

 ### Custom Dimensions and Metrics